 The Vets2BSN staff consists of a director, manager, coordinator, evaluator, academic counselor, student tutors, mentors, coaches, faculty advisors, and adjunct faculty who provide students with supportive services leading to the successful completion of program requirements.

-Project Evaluator: Dr. Tyler Smith is the National University program lead for the Master Degree in Health Analytics and the Chair of the Department of Community Health.
+Project Evaluator: Dr. Tyler Smith is the Program Lead for the Master Degree in Health Analytics and the Chair of the Department of Community Health at National University.
 He has nearly 20 years of experience in health research leading large longitudinal studies, infant health registries, population health studies, and medical health outcomes research.

 Academic Support Counselor: Dr. Paul Tontz has more than 15 years in advising, counseling, and mentoring roles.
 He is also a former US Navy Lieutenant.
 His role is to develop enrichment programs to assist with test-taking strategies, academic advisement, student peer tutoring, APA writing, stress and time management, coping strategies, learning style exploration, career development, and preparation for NCLEX.